mbabynames search ✿

 Marie Piper

-"noble and strong" (Marie) meets "pipe player" (Piper).
+"beloved" (Marie) meets "pipe player" (Piper).
 The combination reads as complete.
 Neither name overshadows the other.
 Marie is 1 syllable.
 Piper at 2 adds length and rhythm.

 Marie Dahlia